steveicarus/iverilog/Documentation/developer/guide/vvp/vvp.rst

 event is a propagate or assignment event, the network of functors is tickled; if the event is a thread schedule, then a thread is run.
-The implementation of the event queue is not important, but currently is implemented as a ``skip list''.
+The implementation of the event queue is not important, but currently is implemented as a `skip list`.
 That is, it is a sorted singly linked list with skip pointers that skip over delta-time events.

 The functor net and the threads are distinct.
 They communicate through